anettrolikova/planett/index.md

 # 🪐 My Bio in 10 seconds
-Ethereum Sunshine - organiser of Ethereum gatherings, meetups and smaller events with unique perspective on Ethereum Community.
+Ethereum Sunshine connecting people in the ecosystem since 2019.
+Organiser of Ethereum events unique perspective on Ethereum Community.
 Special ability to communicate and write in beginner friendly language.

-I used to work with Ethereum Governance project, have a lot of insights about Ethereum Community and it’s members especially from Ethereum Governance an Core Devs perspective.
-I love Ethereum Community 🤗
+Working with Ethereum Developers since 2019.

 ### Are you interested in collaboration?
 Email me anette.rolikova@gmail.com 😊